douyu/jupiter/README.md

 ## Bugs and Feedback

-For bug report, questions and discussions please submit GitHub Issues.
+For bug report, questions and discussions please submit an issue.

 ## Contributing